Input Service Distributor (ISD) under GST

 Type of Supplies B2B invoices only B2B, B2C, export, etc.

-Filing Window 1st to 13th of next month Up to 13th of next month (for monthly) or next quarter (for quarterly)
+Filing Window 1st to 13th of next month Up to the 13th of next month (for monthly) or next quarter (for quarterly)

 Conclusion